Tag Archives: art

 What do you think?

-Another Time, Another Place…Bekah’s Art
+Another Time, Another Place…Rayn’s Art

 Today we saw Bekah’s Art Exhibition at school…some of the work there was very impressive, and I am obviously biased that my daughter’s was pretty good too!